Concerts

 VANESSA HOLROYD (flute) has studied with Robert Willoughby, Timothy Hutchins, Michael Parloff and Ransom Wilson.
 She received her undergraduate degree in Literature from Yale University in 1995, where she played principal flute with the Yale Symphony Orchestra and was the only flutist to win a prize at the 1992 Eastern Connecticut Symphony Young Artist Competition.
 While completing a Master’s degree in Flute Performance at McGill University in Montreal, she performed extensively with the McGill Contemporary Music Ensemble.
 Vanessa received an Artist Diploma from the Longy School of Music in Cambridge, MA in 2001, where she was a featured soloist in the Ibert Flute Concerto with the Longy Chamber Orchestra as winner of the 2000 Longy Concerto Competition.
 In August 2002, Vanessa was a top prize winner in the Young Artist Competition sponsored by the National Flute Association.
 Her awards included the prize for the “Best Performance” of Dan Welcher’s “Florestan’s Falcon,” a piece commissioned specifically for the competition.
 She has and continues to perform extensively throughout Boston and New England, frequently collaborating with pianist, Joy Cline Phinney.
 As a duo, Vanessa and Joy have presented concerts for the Westford Chamber Music Society and the Steinert & Son Concert Series, among others.
 Vanessa and Joy were featured artists in the 2002 Tillett Gardens “Arts Alive” festival in St. Thomas, U.S. V.I., and have been invited to perform on the 2005 Whim Historic House concert series in St. Croix, U.S. V.I.
 Vanessa has also performed frequently as a solo artist with the Rochester Chamber Music Society, in Rochester, VT.
 Vanessa is currently on the chamber music faculty for the Greater Boston Youth Symphony in addition to teaching her private studio.
 She is the founder and music coordinator for Anima, a collection of professional musicians created to provide entertainment for social and corporate events.

 JANE HARRISON (oboe) earned a Bachelor of Music degree at Ohio Wesleyan University.
 She attended the Cleveland Institute of Music, where she studied with John Mack, and later received her Master of Music degree from the Manhattan School of Music, where she studied with Elaine Douvas.
 Before coming to the Boston area, Ms. Harrison played professionally with orchestras and chamber groups in Virginia and New York City.
 A member of Arcadian Winds since 1989, she is also a member of Emmanuel Music, performing with Music Director Craig Smith as well as guest conductors Seiji Ozawa and Christopher Hogwood.
 Her other recent appearances include the Boston Academy of Music, Prism Opera, Opera Aperta, The Cantata Singers, Portland Symphony Orchestra, and the Boston Pops Esplanade Orchestra with Keith Lockhart.
 She has participated in several commercial recordings and radio broadcasts.
-Ms. Harrison is on the faculty of Boston College, The College of the Holy Cross, The Greater Boston Youth Symphony Orchestras, and All-Newton Music School.
+Ms. Harrison is on the faculty of Wellesley College, the Boston Youth Symphony Orchestras, and All-Newton Music School.

 LAURA CARTER (horn) received her BM from East Carolina University in horn performance.
 She completed her MM at Boston University and is currently working towards her DMA under the tutelage of Eric Ruske.
 When not performing in school ensembles, Ms. Carter has performed with groups such as Arcadian Winds, ALEA III, the New Bedford Symphony and the Boston Modern Orchestra Project.
 Ms. Carter is especially interested in performing new music and takes advantage of working with composition students at Boston University and other universities in the area.